Starfish-develop/Starfish/docs/grid_tools.rst

 .. py:module:: StellarSpectra.grid_tools
    :synopsis: A package to manipulate synthetic stellar spectra

-:mod:`grid_tools` is a package to manipulate synthetic stellar spectra.
+:mod: `grid_tools` is a package to manipulate synthetic stellar spectra.
 It defines many useful functions and objects that may be used in the modeling package :mod:`model`, such as :obj:`Interpolator`.

 Module level methods
 ====================

 These methods are meant to be used for low-level access to spectral libraries.
-Generally there is no error checking.
+Generally there is only a small amount of error checking.

 .. automodule:: StellarSpectra.grid_tools
    :members: resample_and_convolve, load_BTSettl, load_flux_full, chunk_list